Bart-vanDongen/Bart-vanDongen/README.md

 - 👋 Hi, I’m Bart van Dongen
 - 👀 I’m interested in IT security and software development
 - 🌱 I’m currently learning more about network engineering
-- 👨‍🎓 I'm currently studing Security and Network engineering
+- 👨‍🎓 I'm currently studying Security and Network engineering

 <!---
 - 📫 How to reach me ...